By Roger Lajoie

 For a full-time host to reach 3,000 shows, he or she would have to host five days a week, 50 weeks a year for 12 years.
 That’s with no sick days and only two weeks of holidays a year too.
 It took me 23 years to get to 3,000 working only when asked, but I know it’s 3,000 because I took a painstaking invoice count in 2008 dating back to the start to try and get an exact number.
 Ever since I got that number figured out, I’ve kept a running track.

 I’ve had a varied and to me at least, very interesting career.
-In addition to my 23 years at The Fan, in my 35 years in sports media since I left Ryerson in 1980 I have worked for two wire services (Thomson Reuters and United Press International), three newspapers (Etobicoke Gazette, Oshawa This Week and Oshawa Times), and freelanced for numerous other newspapers, magazines and radio stations.
+In addition to my 25 years at The Fan, in my 38 years in sports media since I left Ryerson in 1980 I have worked for two wire services (Thomson Reuters and United Press International), three newspapers (Etobicoke Gazette, Oshawa This Week and Oshawa Times), and freelanced for numerous other newspapers, magazines and radio stations.
 I’ve written three books – including the biographies of hockey legends Paul Henderson and Jimmy Devellano – done 1,248 junior hockey games as either a TV or radio broadcaster; and worked in hockey office management at various times for several OHL teams and for the Canadian Hockey League as well.
+In 2016 I was honored to join the Belleville Senators of the American Hockey League as their Vice President, as we bring professional hockey to the great fans of the Bay of Quinte Region.

 I am also a teacher at the College of Sports Media and at Ryerson University, and I am also one of the Official Scorers for the Toronto Blue Jays.
 While I was already a veteran of 12 years in the business before I did my first Fan shift as host in 1992, I am not naïve enough not to realize that many of those gigs might not have happened for me if not for the credibility and cache that being a sports talk show host on the biggest all-sports station in the country for so long has brought me.
 I will be forever grateful to The Fan for that.